Skip to main content

 tos.py config menu

-Enabled a feature that requires the button driver
+Scenario 2: Enabled as a dependency by another feature that requires the button driver

-If the developer selects a feature that depends on the button driver, the enable macro for the button driver will also be automatically enabled.
+If you enable a feature that depends on the button driver, the button driver's enable macro will be activated automatically.

-Execute the command to enter the Kconfig menu
+1. Run the command to enter the Kconfig menu interface.

 tos.py config menu